akash10295/Design-of-two-stage-fully-compensated-OPAMP/README.md

 This is one of my academic project from Spring 2018 semester.
 Course __EECT 6326: Analog Integrated Circuits Design__.
 In this course I got an introduction to the principles of analog IC design.
 I aquired the knowledge of circuit level analog IC design required in industry and research.
 With this knowledge, I designed an _Two stage Operational Amplifier with miller compensation and programmable nulling resistor_.

-NOTE:  I am going to skip the derivations of the formulas that I am using in this project.
+NOTE1:  I am going to skip the derivations of the formulas that I am using in this project.
 All these derivations can be found on the internet very easily.
 One of the source I would suggest is textbook by P. Allen and D. Holberg,"CMOS Analog Circuit Design",The Oxford Series in Electrical and Computer Engineering, 3rd ed.
-NOTE: You can go through this text or you can just refer the project report I made which is attached in the same repository.
+NOTE2: You can go through this text or you can just refer the project report I made which is attached in the same repository.
+NOTE3: The step numbers do not match with the numbers in images below.
+It is of least concern.
+The procedure follows a correct flow.

 The project flow goes as follows: